twilio/workshop/docs/custom_twiml.rst

 Let's head over to your `Call Logs`_ by clicking on the Logs tab from your Account Dashboard.

 You'll notice that the call duration is listed as 1.
-Call durations with Twilio are rounded up to the nearest minute.
+Call duration is rounded up to the nearest minute.

-You SMS Messages logs can also be found under the subheader `SMS Messages
+You SMS Messages logs can also be found under the header `SMS Messages
 <https://www.twilio.com/user/account/log/sms>`_

 Have any questions about your Logs?
 Ask your TA!